dalila-mlp/dalila/README.md

 4. Read all submodules readme.md files !

+5. To make it work, you must be a member of the github private repositories organization and generate your own github token and enter it in the env files.

 ## Start
 1. To start the project, simply run this command :
    ```bash